google/xsecurelock/README.md

     prevent compositors from unredirecting as it's 1 pixel smaller than the screen from every side, and should otherwise be harmless, so it's enabled by default.
+*   `XSECURELOCK_DATETIME_FORMAT`: the date format to show.
+Defaults to the locale settings.
 *   `XSECURELOCK_DIM_ALPHA`: Linear-space opacity to fade the screen to.
 *   `XSECURELOCK_DIM_COLOR`: X11 color to fade the screen to.
 *   `XSECURELOCK_DIM_MIN_FPS`: Minimum framerate to attain during the dimming